Philip Arnold: Biography

-Tiffany grossly overestimated the value of the stones at $150,000—far more than the $20,000 Arnold had actually spent to acquire them in England.
+Tiffany grossly overestimated the value of the stones at $150,000, far more than the $20,000 that Arnold had actually spent to acquire them in England.
 This quickly netted the conman an additional $100,000 from the new investors, which he took back to London.
-There he acquired $8,000 in more uncut gems to keep their attention.
+There, he acquired $8,000 in more uncut gems to keep their attention.

-Eventually, the investors demanded to visit the source of these gems and Arnold and Slack planted their diamonds on a remote location in northwest Colorado Territory.
+Eventually, the investors demanded to visit the source of those gems and Arnold and Slack planted their diamonds on a remote location in northwestern Colorado Territory.
 They led the investors west from St. Louis in June 1872.
 Arriving at the town of Rawlins, in the Wyoming Territory, they continued on horseback.
-But Arnold and Slack wanted to keep the exact location a secret, so they led the group on a confusing four-day journey through the countryside.
+However, Arnold and Slack wanted to keep the exact location a secret and so they led the group on a confusing four-day journey through the countryside.

-On June 4, 1872, Arnold, Slack and company finally reached the spot where they had previously planted some gems and encouraged the investors to begin digging.
-For more than an hour, precious stones were found in abundance.
-And, before all was said and done, they had given Arnold $450,000 for the remainder of his rights to any future claim on the property.
+On June 4, 1872, Arnold, Slack, and company finally reached the spot where they had previously planted some gems and encouraged the investors to begin digging.
+For more than an hour, precious stones were found in abundance, and before all was said and done, they had given Arnold $450,000 for the remainder of his rights to any future claim on the property.

-The hoax was not discovered until October 1872, when the United States Department of the Interior sent a survey team, led by geologist Clarence King of Yale University, to inspect the site.
+The hoax was not discovered until October 1872, when the United States Department of the Interior sent a survey team, led by that geologist Clarence King of Yale University, to inspect the site.
 King soon deduced that the various stones were formed under different conditions and would never be found together in a single deposit.
 Concluding that it was a fraud, he quickly traveled to San Francisco to inform Ralston and the other investors, unveiling the Diamond hoax of 1872.

 In the meantime, Arnold took his proceeds from the scheme and bought a two-story brick house in his native Elizabethtown, as well as some five hundred acres of nearby farmland—all of which he had deeded in the name of his wife Mary.